LogicStamp/logicstamp-context/README.md

 ### Commands

-- `logicstamp-context` scans a directory and writes an AI-ready bundle file.
+- `logicstamp-context` scans a directory and writes an AI-ready context file containing a collection of bundles (one bundle per entry point).
-- `logicstamp-validate [file]` checks an existing bundle for schema and structural issues before sharing it with an AI or committing it to a repo.
+- `logicstamp-validate [file]` checks an existing context file for schema and structural issues before sharing it with an AI or committing it to a repo.
 When no file is specified it looks for `context.json` in the current directory.

 ### Arguments (`context` command)